John 10

 Jesus as the True Shepherd and Gatekeeper

-Let’s begin by contrasting Jesus with the false teachers of His time.
+One of the first contrasts in this passage is between Jesus and the false teachers of His time.
 Jesus makes it clear: anyone who doesn’t enter the sheep pen through the gate but sneaks in another way is a thief and a robber.
-But the one who enters through the gate?
-That’s the true shepherd.
-Today, just as back then, we still face misleading figures and false teachings.
-Jesus is our true guide, and His voice is one we need to listen to.
+In other words, there are many voices today—just as there were in Jesus' time—that aim to lead us astray.
+Yet, Jesus is the true guide, and it’s His voice that we must listen to.

 The Good Shepherd’s Sacrifice